esturcke/hcc-613-blog/content/project/brainstorming.md

 ### Message Receiving

   * Message is displayed on the watch face behind the watch hands.
-  * Message is displayed on the glass in from on the watch hands.
+  * Message is displayed on the glass in front of the watch hands.
   * Watch face flips up, revealing a screen under it.
   * A screen pops up from under the watch face.
   * Message projected from watch onto a surface.